rbliu/jedisim/README.md

 ## 2. Configuration

-Modify your settings in *jedisim/physics_settings/*.
+Modify your settings in *jedisim/physics_settings/* (The config files can be stored anywhere you like.
+By default, I put them under this folder.
+If you have them in different directories or with different file names, make sure you modify the simulation command in the next section accordingly).

 ### Lens parameter